 Point 7-8 900m: Cacket’s Lane is quiet too but because it links Cudham with Knockholt Pound it’s a wee bit busier than the other lanes encountered so take care.
 Turn right (west) on Cacket’s Lane and after 500 metres take the footpath on the right (north of west) which will take you all the way back across pasture and by lovely pines and a rambling old house back to Cudham recreation ground, entering it from the east.
 If you’re lucky, there’ll be a Cudham Wyse village cricket match going on and a Spitfire will fly over, heading back to Biggin Hill.
 You’ll feel you’re in a historical theme park and should have paid £35 to enter.
 Instead, it’s all free.

 This walk reminds us that in the past there was little difference between paths and tracks; here more than any other walk on this site, the quiet lanes are extensions of the paths, it’s just that occasionally they have a car or two on them, but not often.
 See my cycle routes in this area – they are utterly superb!
 Visit the church, St Peter & St Paul, which is mentioned in the Domesday Book – the graves and building are very atmospheric.
-The Blacksmith Arms is in an early 17th-century farmhouse and has an attractive beer garden, though I don’t know what the Covid-19 deal is with it.
+The Blacksmith Arms is in an early 17th-century farmhouse and has an attractive beer garden.